 pic by jordan prosser

-I am a founding member of science-theatre ensemble Boho.
+David is a founding member of science-theatre ensemble Boho.
 Working with research scientists, Boho creates interactive performances and workshops based on concepts from complex systems science.
 Boho has presented work for University College London, the Stockholm Resilience Centre, the London Science Museum, Earth Observatory Singapore, the Battersea Arts Centre and Swedish NGO Miljöverkstan.

 Sipat Lawin Ensemble

 David is a regular collaborator of Filipino theatre ensemble Sipat Lawin.
 He has scripted and co-devised Sipat productions including Are You Ready To Take The Law Into Your Own Hands?, Battalia Royale and Gobyerno.

 Formed in 2011 to adapt pulp thriller Battle Royale into a large-scale performance for the Sipat Lawin Ensemble, 2MW has since gone on to create documentary theatre show Kids Killing Kids (Best Experimental Performance, Melbourne Fringe 2013) and video series the Rizal Raps.

 With my brother Chris, David creates music and spoken-word performances which have toured to festivals and venues around Australia and Colombia.